mulderp/mulderp.github.com/_posts/2013-02-27-A-custom-rails-stack-with-chef.md

 * PostgreSQL to deal with data storage
 * Nginx as proxy for logging

-In Chef language, you would want to look at application cookbooks, such as [application_ruby](http://community.opscode.com/cookbooks/application_ruby) or [passenger_apache2](http://community.opscode.com/cookbooks/passenger_apache2), however, for fun and for learning let's look into the setup of a custom stack.
+In Chef language, you would want to look at application cookbooks, such as [application_ruby](http://community.opscode.com/cookbooks/application_ruby) or [passenger_apache2](http://community.opscode.com/cookbooks/passenger_apache2).
+Nathen Harvey shows how to get going with the passenger_apache2 cookbook in his [blog](http://www.nathenharvey.com/blog/2012/12/07/learning-chef-part-2/).

+But for fun and for learning let's look into the setup of a custom stack.

 The dependencies for above's stack could be defined with [Berkshelf](http://berkshelf.com/) in the Berksfile as follows: